friendly/genridge/README.md

 ### Univariate trace plots

-A standard, univariate, trace plot simply plots the estimated coefficients for each predicator against the shrinkage factor,
+A standard, univariate, trace plot simply plots the estimated coefficients for each predictor against the shrinkage factor, $\lambda$.
-$\lambda$.

 ``` r
 traceplot(lridge)